azerothcore/acore-docker/README.md

 NOTE: This container uses the same mysql instance of the ac-authserver/worldserver, so it's not suggested to use all the services to avoid issues with the database consistence.
 However, you can always extends the docker-compose to add a second database instance (read the paragraph below)

 NOTE 2: This is an experimental system.
-For complete support we still suggest to use the docker layer of the azerothcore-wotlk repository.
+For complete support we still suggest to use the docker layer of the [azerothcore-wotlk]((https://github.com/azerothcore/azerothcore-wotlk)) repository.

+## Customize your server

+*NOTE: to unlock 100% power of AzerothCore, please use the [main repo](https://github.com/azerothcore/azerothcore-wotlk) and [compile it by your self](https://www.azerothcore.org/wiki/Installation)!*

+Despite using the [GM commands](https://www.azerothcore.org/wiki/GM-Commands) to operate within the CLI or in game, you have the flexibility to extend your server with the following techniques:

-## Extends the default docker-compose
+### Extends the default docker-compose

 With the combination of the [docker-compose.override](https://docs.docker.com/compose/extends/) and the environment variables available to configure the AzerothCore project, you can extend this docker by adding external and shared volumes, change configurations and even add multiple realms.

+### How to create a second multirealm environment

-Check the examples folder that contains an override file ready to be used to implement a secondary worldserver
+Check the /examples folder that contains an override file ready to be used to implement a secondary worldserver

+### Customize your server with the database

+The database service available within the docker-compose expose a mysql port that can be accessed by any mysql client However, our docker-compose also provides a pre-configured phpmyadmin container that can be used to access the database.

+What you need to do is the following:

+1. `docker-compose up phpmyadmin` to startup the phpmyadmin container
+2. connect to `https://127.0.0.1:8080` (unless you changed the port)
+3. insert the db credentials.
+By default:  ac-database (host), root (user), password (password)

+You are ready to go!

+Check the [AzerothCore wiki](https://www.azerothcore.org/wiki/documentation_index) to learn how to work with the AC database
+### Customize your server with lua scripts

+The worldserver container included in our docker-compose integrates the Eluna module

+You just need to install your lua scripts inside the /scripts folder and you are ready to go!

+Check the [Eluna documentation](https://github.com/ElunaLuaEngine/Eluna/blob/master/README.md) to learn how to work with this system

+### Extract client data by your self with the ac-dev-tools container

+Work in progress...